rsharma1817/webtool/GSoC2020/weekly_reports/FirstEvaluationReport_idea2.md

 15. Reviewed file is uploaded to the FrameNet Webtool.  ![completed](https://img.shields.io/static/v1?label=&message=completed&color=green)

 #### Challenges and Solutions
+Tesseract often misidentifies normal alphabets as special symbols (such as f is mistaken for the symbol { ) which creates problems during alignment.
+Moreover, adjusting the frame rate per second (fps) is difficult in some cases as different speeches have different rates, thus extracting the right number of frames so as to extract unique subtitles in each frame is important.
+After a lot of trial and error with multiple speech videos having subtitles, I found that the average fps of 1/5 works the best in most cases.

 #### Tasks postponed to next week
+The tasks scheduled for this month are completed.

 #### Observations
+There are some cases where insertion of new words is not working properly when trying to align transcripts with subtitles.
+Also the video needs to be segmented based on the timestamps from the transcripts, which I was facing some difficulty in doing, as IBM Watson generates timestamps in terms of minutes and seconds instead of the required hh:mm:ss format.

 Remember to use tags!
 You can add multiple tags to any task.